forcedotcom/quiz-host-app/README.md

 1. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5p0000013nkIAAQ) to install the host app package and choose **Install for All Users**.

-    You'll need to approve access to `https://chart.googleapis.com`.
-We use this library to draw leaderboards.
+    You'll need to approve access to `https://api.qrserver.com`.
+We use this library to draw a QR Code.

 1. Set up permissions:
     1. Navigate to **Setup > Users > Permission Sets**, click **Quiz Host**